Jump to Your Month:

 Sources: Occurs naturally worldwide (but rarely); most pearls are cultivated.

 Modern List – Alexandrite

-“Emerald by day, ruby by night,” alexandrite is well known for displaying one of the most remarkable color changes in the gem world — green in sunlight and red in incandescent light.
-However, the modern June birthstone is so rare and expensive few people have seen a natural alexandrite.
-That is why we are displaying Pearl instead, as it’s a much more attainable item.
+“Emerald by day, ruby by night,” alexandrite is well-known for displaying one of the most remarkable color changes in the gem world — green in sunlight and red in incandescent light.
+However, this modern June birthstone is so rare and expensive few people have even seen a natural alexandrite.

 What's the Birthstone for June?